kkamkou/node-gelf-pro/README.md

   - Input: `GELF TCP` (with `Null frame delimiter` and `Enable TLS`)

+> [!NOTE]
-> Withing more or less stable network (which is most likely) I would recommend using the "udp" adapter.
+> Within a more or less stable network (which is most likely), I would recommend using the `udp` adapter.
-I would also recommend it for an average to high-loaded project.
+> I would also recommend it for an average to high-loaded project.
-For sensitive information `tcp-tls` adapter is recommended.
+> For sensitive information, the `tcp-tls` adapter is recommended.

 ### Configuration
 ```javascript